Hi, my name is Anna Saldana.

 I have always been surrounded by art and color.
 My earliest introduction to the arts and the world of color was through my dad, who was an artist and a painter.
 My happiest memories were of him, my sisters and I painting many weekends together when we were young.

 My grandmother was a crafter extraordinaire.
 She would take me to crafting classes (because no one else wanted to) and we would craft things together during the summer months when school was out.
 Embroidery, macrame, flower making... you name it, we probably tried it!

 My profession consisted of bits and bytes (computers), then fifty shades of grey (ultrasound sonography).
 But ever since I can remember, I have always loved color and creative activities... and, now here I am, come full circle!

 Color is my happy place.
 Painting colorways that make my heart sing is my way of giving that happiness back to the world.

-It was a natural progression to go from teaching myself to crochet, then to knit, and finally, hand dyeing yarn.
+It was a natural progression to go from teaching myself to crochet, to knit, to spin and then to hand dyeing yarn and fibre.
 With the help of You Tube and some wonderful individuals so good at their craft, I got to where I am today... doing what I love... and still learning!
 Now I am sharing that love with you.

 Please look around and, hopefully, be inspired to create your very own work of art and self expression.
 What could be better?
 My yarn and your skills forming a creative flow!